-With a small reduction in 2020 compared to 2019, global traffic density around Europe did not show many differences when comparing 2020, 2021 and 2022.
-COVID pandemic impact has not been very significative in the global traffic density.
+After a slight decrease in 2020 compared to 2019, global traffic density around Europe did not show many differences when comparing since 2020.

 In the following figures, the traffic is analysed for cargo ships, fishing vessels and passenger ships.

-Figure 2.3-13 Traffic density around Europe from 2019 to 2022 for cargo ships
+Figure 2.3-13 Traffic density around Europe from 2019 to 2023 for cargo ships